rvause/django-generic-feeds/README.rst

 A simple way for objects to subscribe to other objects for a "feed-like" functionality in a Django project.

+You can use django-generic-feeds to create "feeds" for that can subscribe to other objects and then list activity that happen on those objects.
+For example you may wish for your users to have a feed with subscriptions to other users to create an activity stream for users for a primitive Twitter clone.

 .. image:: https://travis-ci.org/rvause/django-generic-feeds.png?branch=master